-TO PREVENT SERIOUS INJURY FROM ACCIDENTAL OPERATION: Make sure that the Power Switch is in the off-position and unplug the tool from its electrical outlet before performing any procedure in this section.
+TO PREVENT SERIOUS INJURY FROM ACCIDENTAL OPERATION: Release the Trigger and unplug the tool from its electrical outlet before performing any inspection, maintenance, or cleaning procedures.

 TO PREVENT SERIOUS INJURY FROM TOOL FAILURE:

 Do not use damaged equipment.
 If abnormal noise or vibration occurs, have the problem corrected before further use.